— Climate Explorer results: Effects of El Niño and La Niña on world weather

 Niña.
 Blue colours are colder during El Niño and/or

 warmer during La Niña.
 Some North America effects are

 non-linear: the effect of La Niña is not the opposite of the

 effect of El Niño.

-In this season El Niño
+March-May In this season El Niño

 causes warmer weather in most of the tropics.
 The north-western coast

 of North America is also warmer than usual.
 In constrast, the

 south-east of the U.S. and north-eastern Mexico are often warmer